 It’s been said that Philip Pullman, who wrote “His Dark Materials,” drew inspiration from Julian Jaynes, with the characters’ spirit-animals (called dæmons) serving the function of the bicameral guiding voice.
+In addition, Lyra’s alethiometer provides an example of divination, which was widespread throughout the ancient world after the breakdown of the bicameral mind.

 From his collection of essays Daemon Voices: